-If your cat has fleas, ear mites, worms (and there are several type of these disgusting parasites), or any other health issues, this will be discussed and what needs done to correct the problem.
+If your cat has fleas, ear mites, worms (and there are several types of these disgusting parasites), or any other health issues, this will be discussed and what needs to be done to correct the problem.

 The veterinarian may tell you the cat will need a booster shot after a certain amount of time.
 Otherwise, your cat will return in a year for another exam and specific shots.
 Obviously, the first veterinary visit for your new cat, and any follow-up appointments for spaying/neutering or booster shots, etc., will likely be your most expensive visits.
 If your cat gets a thumbs up on her health, hopefully the basic, annual appointment will be all she needs for many years.

 Gina says: Luckily Jessie remained calm with the veterinarian or the assistant.
 With her being a stray, we had a checklist we followed in a specific order.
 First, she was given a quick exam and checked for a microchip to confirm she didn’t belong to someone (she didn’t).
 Then, the FIV and FeLV blood tests were done to make sure she didn’t have those diseases-I recall sweating waiting for the results (she was fine).
 Then a more thorough exam, vaccinations, her spaying was arranged along with micro-chipping for the very next day (and during the time she was there for the spaying, they trimmed her nails and cleaned her ears and did more blood tests and a fecal test), and when I took her home I had ear mite medicine and de-wormers for TWO types of worms (tape and round).
 Lordy!
 But she didn’t have fleas!
 Amazing.